 - Crash Bandicoot 2: Cortex Strikes Back and Crash Bandicoot 3: Warped feature Death Courses, unlocked by making it to the relevant platform mid-way in the level without dying.
 Make it to the end and you're rewarded with a Gem; however, unlike Bonus Rounds, dying in the Death Course will cost lives.
 Coloured Gems will unlock further platforms, a few of which also reward you with a Gem.

 - El Shaddai: Ascension of the Metatron has the Bones of Ishtar hidden in a bonus level, which unlock the game's best armor.
 The risk is ramped up since while Death Is a Slap on the Wrist in normal gameplay, there is a permanent death when playing those levels.

-- DROD: The Second Sky rewards solving bonus levels with an RCS stamp.
+- Deadly Rooms of Death: The Second Sky rewards solving bonus levels with an RCS stamp.
 When the Global Airship is unlocked near the end of the game, each RCS stamp unlocks an additional bonus level.
-The Global Airship also allows you to return to earlier bonus levels, so none of the stamps can be Lost Forever.
+The Global Airship also allows you to return to earlier bonus levels, so none of the stamps can be lost forever.

 - Pickory features various "secret items" to collect, most of which are hidden in optional secret levels.
-They do not currently unlock anything, so it's just for the extra challenge.
+They don't unlock anything, so it's just for the extra challenge.